ajs17/memills/content/people/mills-edward-hallock-1819-family/assets/images/1914-10-23-ithaca-journal.md

 pages:  "11"
 source:  "newspapers.com"
 ---
 A case containing a pair of spectacles was found in front of the Congregational church a week ago last Saturday.
-The owner will find them at Miss Emily Mill's store.
+The owner will find them at Miss Emily Mills' store.